-Impairment of goodwill-During the three months ended March 31, 2015, we identified indicators that the implied fair value of our goodwill could have fallen below its carrying amount, and as a result of our impairment testing, we recognized a loss of \$67 million, which had no tax effect, associated with the impairment of our goodwill.
+Impairment of goodwill-During the nine months ended September 30, 2015, we identified indicators that the implied fair value of our goodwill could have fallen below its carrying amount.
+In the three and nine months ended September 30, 2015, as a result of our impairment testing, we recognized a loss of \$289 million and \$356 million, respectively, which had no tax effect, associated with the impairment of our goodwill.
+At September 30, 2015, following the impairment, we have no remaining goodwill.
 See "-Operating Results."

-Working capital note payable-On July 29, 2014, we entered into agreements with a Transocean affiliate to establish a working capital note payable in the principal amount and for cash proceeds of \$43 million that is due and payable at maturity on July 28, 2015.
-On July 17, 2015, we made a cash payment of \$43 million to repay the borrowings outstanding under the working capital note.
+Working capital note payable-On July 29, 2014, we entered into agreements with a Transocean affiliate to establish a working capital note payable in the principal amount and for cash proceeds of \$43 million that was due and payable at maturity on July 28, 2015.
+On July 17, 2015, we made a cash payment of \$43 million to repay the borrowings outstanding under the working capital note payable.
+See "-Liquidity and Capital Resources-Sources and uses of liquidity."